 More Tips for Cutting a Recipe in Half

-- Spices: For spices and seasonings, it might be better to use slightly less than half, and then season to taste.
+• Spices: For spices and seasonings, the ratios aren’t as strict.
+It’s better to use slightly less than half, and then season to taste.
 You can build up to make sure it tastes the way you want it to.

-- Batch Cook: Before halving a recipe, consider whether or not that recipe would freeze well.
+• Batch Cook: Before halving a recipe, consider whether or not the recipe would freeze well.
 For example, soups, casseroles, and cookie dough are all things you can easily freeze for months.
 It might be useful to make the full recipe (instead of messing with halving it), then saving the other half for another time.
 Your future self will thank you!

-- Pan Size: If you’re cutting a recipe in half, it might make sense to use a smaller pan/dish/etc. as well.
-For example, half of a brownie recipe would lead to very thin brownies in the same size pan.
+• Pan Size: If you’re cutting a recipe in half, you might need to use a smaller pan/dish as well.
+For example, halving a brownie recipe would lead to very thin brownies in the same size pan.

 Now that you know how to cut recipes in half, you can go and make that great recipe and enjoy!
-Just make sure you have our measurements chart and your measuring tools, and you’ll be ready to go.
+Just make sure you have our measurements chart and your measuring tools, and you’ll be ready to scale down those recipes.

 Cooking Tips